- Programs and Statistics

 What if I have Character and Fitness questions?

 Each state has character and fitness including other qualifications for admission to the bar.
 Prior to matriculation, all applicants should consult the bar admission authorities in the state in which they intend to practice law to determine these requirements.
 Information about the requirements for admission to the bars of various states is available from the American Bar Association.

 [ back to top ]

 Can I interview before I’ve submitted my application?

-On-campus and Online interviews can be completed before or after you have submitted an application.
+On-campus and online video interviews may be completed before or after you have submitted an application.
 You must submit an application to request an off-campus interview.

-I've indicated that I do not intend to interview on my application, but have changed my mind.
+I indicated that I did not intend to interview on my application, but have changed my mind.
 What should I do?